Model-T bridges do not support a 21st-century economy.

 - The economy of Southwest Washington depends on these bridges.
 We cannot wait until they fall down to replace them.

-The Interstate and Hood River bridges were built in 1917 and 1923, back when when you could buy a new Model-T right off the lot.
+The Interstate and Hood River bridges were built when when you could buy a new Model-T off the lot ¹, in 1917 and 1923.
 Both bridges had expected useful lives of 50 years, 75 tops, both are about 100 years old and both are considered “functionally obsolete.”
 Neither are keeping up with the needs of our regional economy.
 That hurts jobs, that hurts businesses, that hurts all of us.

 Replacing these bridges will create jobs today and support economic and job growth throughout Southwest Washington for decades to come.
 More importantly, not replacing them will hurt our regional economy and kill jobs.
 I will work to secure funding to replace these Model-T era bridges and to expand our region’s transportation infrastructure to handle the needs of a growing, 21st century economy.